F5 rSeries Planning Guide Source |

 rSeries is F5’s next generation appliance-based solution that replaces the current iSeries platforms. rSeries platforms have many advantages over the current iSeries architecture.
 This guide highlights the major differences between the two architectures as well as providing details on how to configure, monitor, and troubleshoot the new platforms so that customers understand how rSeries fits within their existing environments.

-rSeries continues to provide hardware acceleration and offload capabilities in a similar way that iSeries does, however, more modern Field Programmable Gate Arrays (FPGA’s), CPU, and crypto offload capabilities have been introduced.
-The new F5OS platform layer allows rSeries to run different types of tenants within the same appliance.
-As an example, rSeries will be able to run:
+rSeries continues to provide hardware acceleration and offload capabilities in a similar way that iSeries does, however, more modern Field Programmable Gate Arrays (FPGA’s), CPU, and crypto offload capabilities have been introduced allowing for greater scalability.
+The new F5OS platform layer is 100% automatable, with F5OS APIs for every configuration parameter and there are also Ansible and Terraform playbooks/providers to allow for easy initial deployment.

 Customers can migrate existing BIG-IP devices such as iSeries, or vCMP guests into tenants running on rSeries.
 A tenant is conceptually like a vCMP guest running on the VIPRION or iSeries platforms.
 Once inside the tenant, the management experience is like the experience on existing BIG-IP platforms.
 The BIG-IP tenant is managed just as a vCMP guest is managed today on VIPRION or iSeries.
 The administrator connects directly to the tenant’s webUI, CLI, or API and has the same experience as they have with their existing platforms.

 The physical architecture of rSeries differs from the iSeries platforms in several ways.
-As mentioned above, the rSeries appliances will run F5OS at the platform layer, and customers will be able to provision BIG-IP tenants running version 15.1.5 (in the initial release).
-The rSeries appliances are multitenant by default (except for the r2000, which runs a single tenant), which is a change from the iSeries appliances that run in either a bare-metal mode, or virtualized mode by enabling vCMP.
+As mentioned above, the rSeries appliances will run F5OS at the platform layer, and customers will be able to provision BIG-IP tenants running supported TMOS versions (starting with 15.1.5 in the initial release).
+The rSeries appliances are multitenant by default (except for the r2600, which runs a single tenant), which is a change from the iSeries appliances that run in either a bare-metal mode, or virtualized mode by enabling vCMP.
 F5OS multitenancy provides a similar experience to customers who are used to managing vCMP guests on their current iSeries appliances.
 Instead of provisioning vCMP Guests on top of a vCMP Host Layer, customers will now provision Tenants on top of the F5OS platform layer.
 For customers who currently run their iSeries appliances in a non-virtualized bare-metal mode, they can emulate that type of configuration by configuring one large BIG-IP tenant on rSeries after the initial F5OS setup is completed.

 The rSeries family of appliances has multiple hardware and software options like the previous generation iSeries appliances.
 F5 has reduced the total number of distinct hardware platforms in the rSeries family but increased the number of PAYG options in the mid-range, and high-end rSeries models to allow for similar price and performance points of previous generations.
 Instead of offering a 7000 series platform in between the 5000 and 10000 models, F5 now offers 3 PAYG tiers/licensing options for both the 5000 and 10000 models.
 This allows for expansion of performance and resources by upgrading to the next model via a simple software license change to a higher model within the same family.
 For example, you could start with the entry level model of the 5000 series (r5600), and if performance demand increases you could unlock more CPU resources by upgrading to the r5800 or r5900 via a simple license change.